-Budgeted cost: £113,888
+Budgeted cost: £110,512

-Activity Evidence that supports this approach Challenge number(s) addressed Maintaining the DfE validated systematic synthetic phonics programme (Anima Phonics) to secure stronger phonics teaching for all pupils.
-Decodable books have been purchased to support the application of phonics in reading.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
-Phonics Toolkit Strand Education Endowment Foundation EEF er er
+Activity Evidence that supports this approach Maintaining the DfE validated systematic synthetic phonics programme (Anima Phonics) to secure stronger phonics teaching for all pupils.
+Decodable books have been purchased to support the application of phonics in Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
+Phonics Toolkit Strand Education Endowment Foundation EEF er er reading.